 Roupell Street: A Historical Gem in London

-Last Updated on March 19, 2026 by Karis Tavernier-Nicholas
+Last Updated on April 2, 2026 by Tavernier’s Travels

 I love 1940s aesthetics, particularly during the years of the Second World War.
 Since a school trip to the Imperial War Museum as a child, I have loved watching TV shows and films set in that era, as well as hearing stories about what life was like then.
 Step inside my wardrobe, and you’ll find plenty of vintage clothes feeding my 1940’s obsession, not to mention the posters and other home decor inside my home.
 So you can imagine my delight on happening upon a small pocket of Waterloo – including Roupell Street – that had me feeling like I’d done a time warp and had been transported straight to the 1940s.